astr0tas/New-And-Improved-English-Center-Attendance-Check/server/readme.txt

-Run `npm i` to install all the required libraries first, and then run `npm run dev` to start the server.
+Run `npm i` to install all the required libraries first, and then run `npm run dev` to start the server in dev mode or `npm start start` to start the server in production mode.

-To close the server PROPERLY, press Ctrl+C to stop the server first and then close the text editor.